Lowell Sherman: Personal life

 Sherman was married three times and had no children.
 His first marriage was to actress Evelyn Booth, sister of playwright John Hunter Booth, whom he married on March 11, 1914.
 Booth filed for divorce claiming that Sherman neglected to provide for her and was cruel.
 She was granted a divorce on March 19, 1922.
 In 1926, he married actress Pauline Garon.
 Sherman filed for divorce on January 25, 1929, claiming that Garon had deserted him in August 1928 at the insistence of her parents.
 The divorce was granted in March 1929.
 His third and final marriage was with actress Helene Costello, the younger sister of Dolores Costello.
 They married on March 15, 1930, in Beverly Hills.
 This made Sherman a brother-in-law of longtime friend John Barrymore and both appeared in Barrymore's early talkie General Crack.
 The two however fell out after a comment Sherman made to Barrymore, about Shakespeare portrayals, in the garden of Barrymore's Tower Road home.
 Sherman and Helene separated in November 1931 and were divorced in May 1932.

 Death

 On December 28, 1934, Sherman died at a Los Angeles hospital of double pneumonia.
-Sherman is interred at Forest Lawn Memorial Park, Glendale.
+He is interred at Forest Lawn Memorial Park, Glendale.

-At the time of his death, Sherman was directing Becky Sharp, the first film to be shot entirely in the three-strip Technicolor technique.
+At the time of his death, Sherman was directing Becky Sharp, the first film to be shot entirely in the three-strip Technicolor format.
 Even after he became ill, Sherman continued to work on the project, and was 25 days into production.
 Upon his death, Rouben Mamoulian was brought in to finish the film.
 Mamoulian did not use any of the footage shot by Sherman, choosing instead to reshoot the entire film.

 Louella Parsons broke the news of Sherman's death on her Hollywood Hotel radio broadcast, treating it as a scoop.
 Listeners immediately called in to protest her unsympathetic handling of the news.
 She was temporarily suspended by the J. Wallis Armstrong Agency, which represented the sponsor of the show, the Campbell Soup Company.